 Applications to law schools are typically available starting in September with deadlines set in mid-March.
 To be most competitive, students are encouraged to apply as early in the process as possible.
-Typically, this requires that a student prepare for and take the LSAT in either June after their junior year or late September/early October in their senior year.
-There is an LSAT offered in December but it is best utilized if a student haven taken the October test chooses to take the test a second time.
+Typically, this requires that a student prepare for and take the LSAT in either June after their junior year or late September in their senior year.
+There is an LSAT offered in December but it is best utilized if a student haven taken the September test chooses to take the test a second time.

-Most students apply to law schools online through the Law School Admission Council (LSAC), a non-profit organization providing the following list of services:
+Students apply to law schools online through the Law School Admission Council (LSAC), a non-profit organization providing the following list of services:

 LSAC provides application checklist here.
 Applicants will create an LSAC account in order to register to take the LSAT and (several months before applying to law schools) will register with the Credential Assembly Service.
 This service receives information from applicants and, once complete, distributes it to law schools listed by the applicant.
 A complete law school application includes the electronic application completed by the applicant with all relevant attachments (i.e. personal statement, resume, and any addenda) combined with a complete CAS file sent directly to the law school by LSAC (transcript(s), letters of recommendation, and LSAT score or scores).